History of suits: Regency

-Victorian
+Victorian and Gilded Age

-Towards the start of the Victorian period, the frock coat, initially not just black, became popular, and quickly became the standard daily clothing for gentlemen.
+Towards the start of the Victorian period and the Gilded Age, the frock coat, initially not just black, became popular, and quickly became the standard daily clothing for gentlemen.
 From the middle of the 19th century, a new (then informal) coat, the morning coat, became acceptable.
 It was a less formal garment, with a cut away front, making it suitable for wearing while riding.
 Morning dress and the frock coat garments were not suits, because they were worn with trousers that didn't match in color or fabric; a matching waistcoat and trousers were considered informal and could be described using the short-lived term ditto suit.
 The frock coat was still the standard garment for all formal or business occasions, and a tailcoat was worn in the evenings.

 Towards the end of the 19th century, the modern lounge suit was born as a very informal garment meant only to be worn for sports, in the country, or at the seaside.
 The lounge jacket was derived from the paletot coat style, which was loosely cut coat with no waist seam, where the skirt being of one piece with the upper half (unlike the frock coat, which had a seamed waist.
 The lounge jacket was shaped by darting the front panels from the underarm to the waist.

 Parallel to this, the dinner jacket was invented and came to be worn for informal evening events, beginning in 1888.
 It was descended from white tie (the dress code associated with the evening tailcoat) but quickly became a full new garment, the dinner jacket, with a new dress code, initially known as 'dress lounge' and later black tie.
 When it was imported to the United States, it became known as the tuxedo.
 The 'dress lounge' was originally worn only for small private gatherings and white tie ('White tie and tails') was still worn for large formal events.
 The 'dress lounge' slowly became more popular for larger events as an alternative to full evening dress in white tie.

 Edwardian

-The beginning of the Edwardian era in the early 20th century brought a steady decline in the wearing of frock coats as the morning coat rose in relative formality, first becoming acceptable for businessmen, then becoming standard dress even in town.
-The lounge suit was slowly accepted as being correct outside its original settings, and during Edwardian times gradually began to be seen in town.
-While still reserved for private gatherings, usually with no ladies, black ties became more common.
+The beginning of the Edwardian era in the early 20th century brought a steady decline in the wearing of frock coats and the birth of the suit that is recognizable today.
+The tailcoat began losing interest among upper classes in the United States and Europe.
+Meanwhile, the morning suit rose in relative formality, first becoming acceptable for businessmen, then becoming standard dress for upper classes.
+The lounge suit was slowly accepted as being correct outside its original settings and began to be seen in town.
+While still reserved for private gatherings, usually with no ladies, black tie became more common.

-In North America, the "sack suit", a cut of the lounge suit, saw a large rise in popularity, and, except for the shoulders, it is unfitted, loose, and informal, as it has no darts.
+In North America, the sack suit, a cut of the lounge suit, saw a large rise in popularity, and, except for the shoulders, it is unfitted, loose, and informal, as it has no darts.